Setting Up Authentication

 Setting up Authentication

-To get your authentication records (SPF & DKIM), you’ll want to go to the Email & Actions area of your Settings, and select Deliverability:
+To get your authentication records (SPF & DKIM), you’ll want to go to the Email & Actions area in the left navigation, and select Deliverability:

-While we can’t walk you through specifically how to add the records, we’ve found some instructions for commonly used hosts:
+While we can’t walk you through specifically how to add the records, we’ve compiled a list of instructions for commonly used hosts:

 - DNS Made Easy